 Composition and Writing

 These two processes are so similar!
 What better way to explore the writing process than with music?!
 Musical creation, or composition, is nearly identical to the writing process that we teach our students.
 Composers go through the same stages of writing music as authors do with writing: prewriting, drafting, revising, editing and publishing.
-You can bring these ideas to students’ attention or, better yet, give them the opportunity to go through the process by composing their own music.
+You can bring these ideas to students’ attention.
+Or, better yet, provide the opportunity to go through the process by composing their own music.

 Sometimes making students aware of these parallels can be powerful.
-It’s like showing them that they have control over their own learning experiences as they discover how they use these skills and strategies with music.
+It’s like showing them they have control over their own learning experiences while discovering how they use these skills and strategies with music.
 Providing these opportunities for your students can help them to understand what literacy is all about – enjoying a story, thinking about a story, and learning with and through a story, just as they do with music.
 When the students apply these literary concepts to music, things can become more clear.